oakad/oakad.github.io/_sources/syslang.txt

 of most complicated programs without the need to rely on any complicated and non-obvious run-time requirements.
-Partial application and closures are also a necessity, to the extent possible (the limitations are those imposed by stack based activation record mechanism, as apparent in C/C++ implementation of this feature).
+Partial application and closures are also a necessity, to the extent possible (the limitations are those imposed by stack based activation record mechanism, as apparent in C++ implementation of this feature).

 Additional commonly neglected aspect is the ability of the language